FelixLabelle/felixlabelle.github.io/_posts/2025-11-10-review_of_theoritical_limit_ir.md

 I'm unaware of the other uses of sign rank, but if this theory is correct a generalized and efficient version of sign rank that works over large sparse matrices would be very important to IR practitioners.
 It would allow us to quickly estimate rank.
-This falls outside of my area of expertise, but would be of immense value to practitioners given the reliability of the free optimization method is unclear.
+This falls outside of my area of expertise, but would be of immense value to practitioners given the reliability of the free optimization method is unclear at the moment.

 ### Synthetic Estimates of Dimensionality